Scalar functions

 expression

-An expression that returns a numeric or a string value.
+An expression that returns an INTEGER, FLOAT or a STRING value.

 Considerations: